heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 output = new OutputStreamWriter(socket.getOutputStream(), StandardCharsets.UTF_8);
 ```

-Use buffered streams to improve performance.
+Use buffered streams to improve performance:

 ```java
 // Get input stream as binary with buffer